SalomePlatform/adao/doc/en/theory.rst

 the conceptually very simple approach of considering the vector of states to be interpolated as *augmented* by the vector of parameters to be calibrated.
-It can be noted that we are in *state estimation* or *reconstruction of fields*, and that in the temporal case, the evolution of the parameters to estimate is simply the identity.
+It can be noted that we are in *state estimation* or *reconstruction of fields*, and that in the temporal case of parameters identification, the evolution of the parameters to estimate is simply the identity.
 The assimilation or optimization algorithms can then be applied to the augmented vector.
 Valid for moderate nonlinearities in the simulation, this simple method extends the optimization space, and thus leads to larger problems, but it is often possible to reduce the representation to numerically computable cases.
 Without exhaustiveness, the separated variables optimization, the reduced rank filtering, or the specific treatment of covariance matrices, are common techniques to avoid this dimension problem.
+In the temporal case, we will see below indications for a `Joint state and parameter estimation in dynamics`_.

 To go further, we refer to the mathematical methods of optimization and augmentation developed in many books or specialized articles, finding their